Programs and Initiatives

 5) Comfort Care Rounding

 Since 2017, Perley Health has implemented Comfort-Care Rounding: a practice that involves checking in on every awake resident every hour in a formal, documented way, and documenting the results.
 Research documents improvements in the health and well-being of residents, and the number of falls among residents has decreased.
 As a result, Comfort-Care Rounding is now standard practice at Perley Health and is widely shared as a best practice.
 Perley Health has also adapted elements of the practice to formalize interactions between leaders and staff.
-To learn more about Comfort-Care Rounding at Perley Health and to view training videos, visit this page of the Huron Learning Lab website.

 6) Seniors Quality Leap Initiative